t3n/graphql/Readme.md

 Now the route is activated and available.

 ### Schema
-The next step is to define a schema that can be queried via the API.
+The next step is to define a schema that can be queried.

-First off create a `schema.graphql` file:
+Create a `schema.graphql` file:

 /Your.Package/Resources/Private/GraphQL/schema.root.graphql
 ```graphql schema
 type Query {
     ping: String!